simplex-chat/simplexmq/protocol/agent-protocol.md

 #### NEW command and INV response

-`NEW` command is used to create a connection and an invitation to be sent out-of-band to another protocol user (the accepting party).
+`NEW` command is used to create a connection and an invitation to be sent out-of-band to another protocol user (the joining party).
 It should be used by the client of the agent that initiates creating a duplex connection (the initiating party).

 `INV` response is sent by the agent to the client of the initiating party.

 #### JOIN command

-It is used by to create a connection and accept the invitation received out-of-band.
+It is used to create a connection and accept the invitation received out-of-band.
 It should be used by the client of the agent that accepts the connection (the joining party).

 #### REQ notification and ACPT command

-When the accepting party uses `JOIN` command, the initiating party will receive `REQ` notification with some numeric identifier and an additional binary information, that can be used to identify the joining party or for any other purpose.
+When the joining party uses `JOIN` command, the initiating party will receive `REQ` notification with some numeric identifier and an additional binary information, that can be used to identify the joining party or for any other purpose.

 To continue with the connection the initiating party should use `ACPT` command.

 #### INFO and CON notifications

-After the initiating party proceeds with the connection using `ACPT` command, the joining party will receive `INFO` notification that can be used to identify the joining party or for any other purpose.
+After the initiating party proceeds with the connection using `ACPT` command, the joining party will receive `INFO` notification that can be used to identify the initiating party or for any other purpose.

 Once the connection is established and ready to accept client messages, both agents will send `CON` notification to their clients.